 Friday evening saw rain and clouds part for the opening festival act, Billy Nershi’s Blue Planet.
-The Colorado based flat-picker, best honored as a member of String Cheese Incident, brought common collaborator, bassist Keith Moseley to the stage.
-Eric Deutsch joined them on keyboards and Christian Teele of E-Town played drums.
-The band cranked out a blistering set with SCI originals like “Sometimes A River,” and an array of covers including “I Got My Mojo Working” and “Tore Up Over You.”
+The Colorado-based flat-picker, best honored as a member of The String Cheese Incident, brought common collaborator, bassist Keith Moseley to the stage.
+Eric Deutsch joined them on keyboards, and Christian Teele of E-Town played drums.
+The band cranked out a blistering set of SCI originals like “Sometimes A River,” and an array of covers including “I Got My Mojo Working” and “Tore Up Over You.”
 Instantly the Nedfest vibe reconnected attending fans and the musicians to the beloved tradition.
 Catching Nershi and Moseley on that small stage might have given older heads a flashback to the early days of SCI, a band that now plays to 30,000 plus person festival crowds on a regular basis.

 The effortless fluidity of the Suspects was augmented when Tackett and Bararre joined for a collective hour-long set of music to close the festival.
 Fans sang along to New Orleans classics like “Hey Pocky Way” and Feat favorites like “Fat Man In The Bathtub.”
 What a way to end it all!